Prospective students are encouraged to read the Information Packet found on the program website

 Campus courses are held during daytime hours five days per week.
 Hours vary each semester but begin in the early morning and extend throughout the day.
 Clinical hours are scheduled mainly during daytime hours but include afternoon and midnight shifts.
 See the information packet for the curriculum sequence and course schedules.

 How long is the program?

 Is there a waiting list?

-We do not have a waiting list.
+KSU does not have a waiting list.
 If students are not accepted the first year, they must reapply each year.
-It is beneficial to the student to seek advisement from the program director.
+Students benefit from advising from the program director.

 How are students selected?